Billaferd/QuantumNexus/Card Creation Guidelines.md

 A detailed description of the card image needs to be created.

 A set of flavour text no longer than 255 characters must also be drafted.

+## Example

+First, we will select the card type.
+In this case it will be a Unit type card.

+Second we determine Domain Points, for this example we will allocate 1 point to Technology and 1 point to Divinity.

+We can select one discipline from technology and divinity each.
+In this case we will use Nano-technology and Divine Aura.

+We have two total domain points so that means we have between 4 and 10 CP available.
+Let's start at 6 CP, for the deployment cost.

+For the general feel we will select the following values:

+- Malevolence: Malevolent
+- Utility: Neutral
+- Impact: Destructive

+We will assign 1 defence and 2 attack to the card.
+This will use about 1 CP.
+We are leaving 5 for the rule box effects.

+For the rule pox effects, we will assign an interrupt of `this - deploy,` triggering every time this specific unit enters play.
+This interrupt will cause the player to pick up a card.
+This is equal to about 2 CP with the interrupt type providing a 1x multiplier.
+That is three CP used so far.
+For the last three we will use the `this - discard` interrupt and assign the effect: Opponent discards one card from the top of their deck.
+This costs about 3 CP.

+This will be a close ranged terrestrial unit.

+The name of this card will be Blessed Scourge.

+The image description will be: A scourge of nano-bots with a divine light radiating out of them.

+The flavour text will be: Creeping across the land, the scourge brings us news.